pixashot/blog/introduction/index.md

 - 360,000 vCPU-seconds
 - 180,000 GiB-seconds

-Thanks to Pixashot's efficient containerized architecture and resource management, you'll stay comfortably within these limits while getting all the features you'd expect from a premium service:
+Thanks to Pixashot's efficient single-context architecture and resource management, you'll stay comfortably within these limits while getting all the features you'd expect from a premium service:

-- Full page captures with custom viewport sizes
+- Capture exactly what you need with custom viewport and full-page options
-- Automatic popup and cookie consent handling
+- Stop fighting with cookie popups - automatic consent handling built in
 - Dark mode support and custom JavaScript injection
 - Multiple formats (PNG, JPEG, WebP, PDF)
 - Geolocation spoofing and mobile device emulation
+- Complete data privacy through self-hosted deployment
-- Custom interactions and dynamic content handling
+- Token-based authentication and comprehensive logging

 ## Deploy in Minutes